insacuri/chocobros/README.md

 ## Running locally

 Heres a basic guide on how to set this up locally
+ - Ensure mongodb is running at localhost:27017
- - Running in a vitualenv is recommended `python3 -m venv chocobros`
+ - Running in a vitualenv is recommended `python3 -m venv chocobros` (`~/chocobros/bin/activate` if you've already done this step before)
  - `pip3 install -r requirements.txt`
  - `export FLASK_APP=chocobros.py`
  - `flask run`